 Implement Time Management Techniques

 Once you’ve done the previous three steps, you’ll have a comprehensive list of tasks you must still do.
 To maximize your time and productivity, try these two things.
 First, use to-do lists to help you stay organized and set priorities.
-This will help you stay focused on the high value activities.
+This will help you stay focused on high-value activities.
 Second, look at how you’re using meetings?
 If you have many or the ones you have don’t seem to have any actionable outcome, reduce the number of meeting and have a specific agenda and goal for each one.

 Working through these steps will take more of what you already feel you don’t have – time.
 But in the long run, they’ll help you have more time and energy for the important things in your business and your life.